Pinacono/mbpoll/README.md

                     its progress.
 This is helpful in debugging connection...

 ---
-> Copyright © 2015-2023 Pascal JEAN, All rights reserved.
+> Copyright © 2025 Pinacono Co.,Ltd. All rights reserved.

 > mbpoll is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by